 7/2016-2/2017, Acting Assistant Professor, University of California, Riverside, Graduate School of Education

-de los Ríos, C. V. (2018).
+de los Ríos, C. V. (2019, in press).
 Revisiting notions of social action in K-12 ethnic studies pedagogy: One teacher’s critical lessons from the classroom.
 In C. Sleeter, W. Au’s (eds.)
 Rethinking Ethnic Studies.
 Milwaukee, WI: Rethinking Schools.

 Seltzer, K., & de los Ríos, C.V.
 (2018).
 Translating theory to practice: Exploring teachers’ raciolinguistic literacies in secondary English classrooms.
 English Education, 51(1) 49-79.

 de los Ríos, C.V.
 (2018).
 Bilingual Vine making: Problematizing oppressive discourses in a secondary Chicanx/Latinx studies course.
 Advance online publication.
 Learning, Media and Technology, 43(4), 359-373.
 DOI:10.1080/17439884.2018.1498350

 de los Ríos, C.V.
 (2018).
 Toward a corridista consciousness: Learning from one transnational youth’s critical reading, writing, and performance of Mexican corridos.
 Reading Research Quarterly 53(4), 455-471.
 DOI:10.1002/rrq.210 (Awarded the 2018 National Council of Teachers of English Promising Researcher Award)

 de los Ríos, C.V., & Seltzer, K. (2017).
 Translanguaging, coloniality, and English classrooms: An exploration of two bicoastal urban classrooms.
 Research in the Teaching of English, 52(1), 55-76.
 (Awarded the 2018 National Council of Teachers of English Alan C. Purves Award)